Quân khu 7 Stadium: History

 Before the Fall of Saigon, the stadium was called "Republic of Vietnam Military Stadium" or simply "Military Stadium"; it was also known as "Pershing Field Ball Park", named after Pershing Field in New Jersey, to American soldiers.
 This was the site of a bombing incident on February 9, 1964, that killed 2 and injured 20 people.
 The stadium was completely rebuilt in 2003.

 Tenants

-This was the Tổng Tham Mưu ARVN soccer club's home stadium from 1952 until 1975.
+This was the ARVN General Staff football club's home stadium from 1952 until 1975.
 After renovations, the stadium hosted one men's football match as part of the 2003 Southeast Asian Games.
 It was also one of the venues of 2007 AFC Asian Cup finals, hosted by four South-East Asian countries, Indonesia, Malaysia, Thailand and Vietnam.
 Quân khu 7 Stadium was the home field for Quân khu 7 F.C. before the club was transferred in 2009, as well as Thép Miền Nam Cảng Sài Gòn F.C. (now known as Hồ Chí Minh City F.C.) for 2007 V-League.

 Below are some of the international football matches played at Quân khu 7 Stadium: